jltsiren/bwt-merge/README.md

 There are three tools in the package:

 `bwt_convert [options] input output` reads a run-length encoded BWT built by the [String Graph Assembler](https://github.com/jts/sga) from file `input` and writes it to file `output` in the native format of BWT-merge.
 The converted file is often a bit smaller than the input, even though it includes rank/select indexes.
 The input/output formats can be changed with options `-i format` and `-o format`.
-(See the section on BWT file formats below.)

 `bwt_inspect input1 [input2 ...]` tries to identify the BWT formats of the input files.
 If successful, it will also display some basic information about the files.
 Only the native format and the SGA format are currently supported.

-`bwt_merge [options] input1 input2 [input3 ...] output` reads the input BWT files in the native format, merges them, and writes the merged BWT to file `output` in the native format.
+`bwt_merge [options] input1 input2 [input3 ...] output` reads the input BWT files, merges them, and writes the merged BWT to file `output`.
 The sequences from each input file are inserted after the sequences from the BWTs that have already been merged.
 In most cases, the input files should be given from the largest to the smallest.
 There are several options:

 * `-r N` sets the size of **run buffers** to *N* megabytes (default 128).
 The unsorted run buffers are thread-specific and contain 16-byte values.
 * `-b N` sets the size of **thread buffers** to *N* megabytes (default 512).
 When the run buffer becomes full, its contents are sorted, compressed, and merged with the thread buffer.